-Refugees are people who flee their countries because of a well-founded fear of persecution.
+Refugees are people who flee their countries because they have a well-founded fear of persecution.
 Once refugees arrive in another country and seek asylum, international law protects them from being sent back to face serious threats.

-As a result of the STCA, most people who come to Canada via the U.S. are prevented from claiming asylum in this country.
-There are some exceptions, including that the STCA applies only at official land border crossings.
+As a result of the STCA, most people who come to Canada via the U.S. cannot claim asylum in Canada, although there are some exceptions, including for unaccompanied minors and for family members of Canadian citizens or permanent residents.
+In addition, until March 2023, the STCA applied only at official land border crossings.

-However, beginning in 2017, more asylum seekers began crossing the border into Canada between official land border crossings, avoiding the application of the STCA and allowing them to proceed with a claim for asylum.
-This resulted in renewed advocacy by some to broaden the STCA so that these types of crossings would be included.
-Others argued for the STCA to be suspended so that Canada would assess asylum claims independently of U.S. decisions.
+Beginning in 2017, more asylum seekers began crossing the border into Canada through unofficial border crossings, circumventing the application of the STCA and allowing them to make a claim for refugee protection.
+Consequently, while some parties renewed their advocacy for broadening the STCA to apply to these types of crossings, others argued for suspending the agreement so that Canada could assess asylum claims independently of U.S. decisions.

-Read the full text of the Background Paper: Overview of the Canada–United States Safe Third Country Agreement
+Read the full text of the HillStudy: Overview of the Canada–United States Safe Third Country Agreement

 By Philippe Antoine, Robert Mason and Madalina Chesoi, Library of Parliament